n3lbits/n3lbits/README.md

  ## What Else I'm Working on:

- Currently self learning pretty much everything.
  Lately my focus has been on:

  - CTFs
  - Trying to hack my way into a job